-The gap between before and after the pandemic is incredibly noticeable. especially in education.
+The gap between before and after the is incredibly pandemic noticeable. especially in education.
 It mainly changes how schools operate their teaching and learning activities from offline to online.
-In 2017, only 55% of people on average had used the internet in Southeast Asia, and more than 70% still had no internet Southeast Asian access in member countries such as Cambodia, Indonesia, Laos and Myanmar (IMF, 2018).
-Southeast Asia faces a massive challenge online implementing learning. in considering the conditions and limitations of some of their country members.
+In 2017, only 55% of people on average had used the internet in Southeast Asia, and more than 70% still had no internet access in Southeast Asian member countries such as Cambodia.
+Indonesia.
+Laos and Myanmar (IMF, 2018).
+Southeast Asia faces a massive challenge implementing online learning, in considering the conditions and limitations of some of their country members.